bazidev/nad-agentforce-workshop/README.md

 ### Assets (Required)
 ✅ Already included:
 - `assets/nadlogo.jpg` - Your workshop logo
-- `assets/background.jpg` - Hero section background
+- `assets/background.jpg` - nad-cover section background

 ### Images Folder (Screenshots for Instructions)
 To add your instruction screenshots, place them in the `images/` folder with these exact names: